Tech-Workers-Coalition-Italia/mobilizon-reshare/doc/contributing.md

 Currently the consistency of the migrations for the different databases is not tested so please pay extra care when committing a change and request special review.

+Aerich configuration is specified in the pyproject.toml file.
+Since it doesn't support multiple databases, we have two configuration files that allow to run aerich on different databases if you enter their respective migration folders.
+You can find them in mobilizon_reshare/migrations.